How to Join

 How much does it cost?

+There is NO COST for a cadet to be a part of the organization.
 The Cadet Program is funded by the Department of National Defence in partnership with the civilian Navy League, Army Cadet League and Air Cadet League of Canada.

 The civilian sponsor requires local community support to meet its obligations that include accommodations, training aids and equipment and program enhancements not otherwise provided.
 Parents and cadets are expected to participate in and contribute to fund raising as required by the League’s local sponsoring element.